lucrieffel/NYC_Restaurant_Recommendation_Algorithm/README.md

 All restaurant data is scraped directly from the Yelp API in accordance with their terms of use.
 Data is not used in any way for commercial purposes.

-Developed with assistance from ChatGPT 4.0 and GitHub CoPilot
+Developed with assistance from ChatGPT 4.0, v0, Claude 3.7 Sonnet, and GitHub CoPilot